The black Lab Border Collie mix will be energetic, intelligent and friendly. It often has a black coat with some white markings.

-So, on average, a Borador will usually be between 19 and 24 inches tall, weighing anywhere from 30 to 80 pounds.
+So, on average, a Borador will usually be between 19 and 24 inches tall.
+They will weigh from 30 to 80 pounds.

 For a best estimate, look at the size of the exact parent breeds used.
-Puppies will usually be somewhere between their sizes.
+Puppies will usually be somewhere between these sizes.

-But, other things can impact size, including the amount of food they’re given, birth order, and general health.
+But, other things can impact size.
+Including the amount of food puppies are given, birth order, and general health.

 Both parent breeds have a double layer coat that sheds moderately all year and more heavily in shedding seasons.

 Border Collies can have smooth or rough coats.
-Smooth coats are short and thick, they may be slightly longer on the legs and chest.
+Smooth coats are short and thick.
+The fur may be slightly longer on the legs and chest.